stashyman/MusicShare/README.md

 6: being able to change the borrow length, and be either time in minutes or num plays (in profile seetings)

+7. Setting a queue for a borrowed song.

 Issues recently fixed